 If you are ever worried about the way you are feeling or if you are having troublesome thoughts, making an appointment with your GP is the best way to receive help.
 Your GP will listen to you and give you non-judgemental advice and support to help you feel better.
 They can give you advice on possible support services you can access such as seeing a counsellor or a psychologist.
 They are the ones who will also be able to make a referral for you to see a specialist if it is appropriate.

 Mind.Org have a great guide which helps people ‘find the words’ to talk to their GP about their mental health and what to expect at their first appointment.
-They have a video on how to speak to your GP about your mental health which can be accessed here.
-They also have an in-depth guide on helping people to prepare for their first appointment which can be found here.
+They have provided a video on how to speak to your GP about your mental health.
+They also have an in-depth guide on helping people to prepare for their first appointment.

 If you feel that you are at crisis point and you are worried, or are having thoughts about harming yourself or others then please call your GP as soon as possible.
 If your GP surgery is closed then call NHS 24 on 111.